 Construction methods that have been thoughtfully selected, including pre-fabricated structures that required little on-site assembly.

-The new building has already been recognized by the Royal Architectural Institute of Canada by winning the Canadian Architecture Award of Excellence in December 2018.
+The new building has already been recognized by the Canadian Architect magazine by winning Award of Excellence in December 2018.

 Hailed for its modern look, its use of eco-responsible materials, including the wood structures, and its seamless integration into the natural setting of the Parc, the project designed by Les Architectes FABG impressed the jury in the award-selection process.